canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 - ``mlflow-kserve``: demonstrates how to talk to MLflow and KServe from inside a notebook.
 This example will train a simple ML model, store it in MLflow, deploy it with KServe from MLflow and run inference.
 - ``mlflow-minio``: demonstrates how to talk to MinIO from inside a notebook.
 This example shows how you can use mounted MinIO secrets to talk to MinIO object store.
 - ``mlflow``: demonstrates how to talk to MLflow from inside a notebook.
-The example uses a simple regressor which is stored in the MLflow registry.
+The example uses a simple regression model which is stored in the MLflow registry.

 Go ahead, try those notebooks out for yourself!
 You can run them cell by cell using the run button, or all at once using the double chevron `>>`.